Prescription drug prices in the United States: FDA backlog in generic drug application review

+The Generic Drug User Fee Amendments of 2012 (GDUFA) built on the 1992 Prescription Drug User Fee Act by allowing the FDA to force generic drug manufacturers into funding increased inspections of offshore manufacturing plants, equalizing the regulatory burden of American manufacturers.
+Over 1,000 FDA inspectors were hired using this funding.

 The EMA along with the European Commission, which handles approval of marketing materials, are approving generics and brand-name drugs in about a year on average, according to the EMA.
 In fiscal year 2014, the FDA had not approved any of about 1500 such applications by the end of 2014.
 The slow pace of the FDA review (6–12 months even for a priority review) has not allowed the market to correct itself in a timely manner, i.e. not allowed manufacturers to begin to produce and offer a product, when a price is too high.
 The following suggestions have been made: prioritize review of applications for essential drugs, i.e. move them up in the queue.
 If the FDA felt unable to make this largely economic evaluation about priority, the Department of Health and Human Services (DHHS) Office of the Assistant Secretary for Planning and Evaluation could do this.
 Second, the FDA could temporarily permit compounding.
 And third, the FDA could "temporarily permit the importation of drug products reviewed/approved by competent regulatory authorities outside the United States".

 In a January 2016 senate hearing, the director of the FDA's Center for Drug Evaluation and Research said that increasing numbers of generic drug applications had "overwhelmed the FDA staff and created unpredictability and delay for industry", but that the FDA is ahead of schedule in reducing the backlog since then.